IBM-Cloud/terraform-provider-ibm/website/docs/r/logs_log_data_retention_tags.html.markdown

 * This resource cannot be deleted.
 When you run `terraform destroy`, the resource is only removed from the Terraform state.
 The retention tags remain active in the Cloud Logs instance.
 * Retention tags can only be deactivated by removing the archive bucket configuration from the Cloud Logs instance.
 * The first successful creation (PUT request) of this resource will activate retention tags for the instance.
 * An archive bucket must be configured before retention tags can be activated.
-If no archive bucket is configured, the resource creation will fail with a 412 Precondition Failed error.
+If no archive bucket is configured, the resource creation will fail with a 409 Conflict.